Survivorship: Late Effects After Radiation for Non-Hodgkin Lymphoma (Abdomen/Groin)

 - In some cases, the prostate gland is affected by radiation, which can lead to a decrease in seminal fluid.
 This can cause a man to have a “dry orgasm.”
 In these cases, the man is still able to achieve orgasm but will have little or no fluid released.

 - You should try to speak openly with your provider about these issues.
 For those having erectile dysfunction, medications such as sildenafil (Viagra) may be useful.
 If these medicines are not helping, you should see a urologist.
 There are other ways that you can achieve an erection, such as using an implant or pump.

-Impact to Reproductive Organs, Sexual Function and Fertility (Women)
+Impact on Reproductive Organs, Sexual Function, and Fertility (for Women)

-You may have long term changes to your vagina and uterus after radiation to your pelvis.
-You may experience vaginal dryness, atrophy (shrinkage and thinning of the tissues), less feeling/sensation in the genital area, bleeding and painful intercourse.
+You may have long-term changes to your vagina and uterus after radiation to your pelvis.
+You may experience vaginal dryness, atrophy (shrinkage and thinning of the tissues), less feeling/sensation in the genital area, bleeding, or painful intercourse.

-- Personal water-based lubricants and moisturizers (such as Replens) can help to make sexual intercourse more comfortable.
+- Water-based lubricants and moisturizers (Replens) can help to make sexual intercourse more comfortable.

-- Regularly applying vitamin E to external tissues or using suppositories to apply to vaginal tissue may help to strengthen tissues and reduce friction and discomfort.
-Some women may benefit from low dose estrogen suppositories.
+- Regularly applying vitamin E to external tissues or using suppositories to apply to vaginal tissue may help to strengthen the tissues and reduce friction and discomfort.
+Some women may benefit from low-dose estrogen suppositories.

 - Physical therapy to strengthen pelvic floor muscles has been shown to decrease pain with intercourse and improve sexual health.
 Women with pain in the vulvar region may find relief with topical lidocaine (a numbing agent).

 - If sexual health changes are affecting your quality of life, discuss them with your providers.
 You may find it helpful to see a therapist experienced in working with cancer survivors with sexual concerns.